BlockScience/cats/README.md

   * Content-Addresses can be used to verify data processing (input, transformation / process, output, infrastructure)
     * Enables data process re-execution via retrieval of said means using IPFS CIDs as Content-Addresses
 * **Data & Process Lineage & Provenance:**
-  * Certifies the accuracy of data processing on data products and pipelines by enabling maintenance & reporting of data & process lineage & provenance as chains of evidence
+  * Certifies the accuracy of data processing on data products and pipelines by enabling maintenance & reporting of data and process lineage & provenance as chains of evidence
 * **Collaboration:**
   * Cross-functional teams & organization for collaboration across domains on verifiable data processes via a UI that accepts Data Provenance record entry as Input that is also CAT Output